Global Principles to Advance Equitable Access and a Just Transition to Sustainable Mobility

 SLOCAT - Publication

-Talking Transport Transformation: Mobility Justice and access to Urban Leisure with Shahin Shakibaei
+TTT: Mobility Justice and access to Urban Leisure with Shahin Shakibaei

 What is Urban Leisure and how do various public transport users have varying levels of access?
 Our guest, Shahin Shakibaei, a researcher at Istanbul Technical University, discusses his research into the transgender and gender-diverse experience on public transportation of those living in Istanbul, Turkey.